Ivo-Balbaert/The_Way_to_Mojo/book/10_Errors, testing, debugging and benchmarking.md

     user_model_tests.mojo
 ```

-Mojo will search for test_users_controller.mojo and user_model_tests.mojo for tests, but not factories.mojo.
+Mojo finds test_users_controller.mojo and user_model_tests.mojo for tests, but not factories.mojo.
 It then executes the test functions in these test files.

-!!
-Test out, concrete example
+A typical folder structure for a Mojo project and its tests would be:

+.
+├── src
+│   ├── example.mojo
+│   └── my_math
+│       ├── __init__.mojo
+│       └── utils.mojo
+└── test
+    └── my_math
+        ├── test_dec.mojo
+        └── test_inc.mojo

+src contains the project's code.

+From the project root directory, you could execute all of the tests in the test directory with this command: `mojo test -I src test`
+(The -I option appends additional paths to the list of directories searched to import Mojo modules and packages.)

+To run one test file: `mojo test -I src test/my_math/test_dec.mojo`.
+To run one test function: `mojo test -I src 'test/my_math/test_dec.mojo::test_dec_valid()'`

+You can get a list of all tests defined with: `mojo test --co test`.

+All this functionality together comprises Mojo's *unit-test framework*.

+> Note: The framework also supports testing code examples in the docstrings of your API references by using ```mojo.

 ## 10.4 Other assert statements
 Both constrained and debug_assert are built-in.